sqrldev/SQRL-For-Dot-Net-Standard/SECURITY.md

 To report a vulnerability please login to the Slack channel or create an issue here these will be validated and prioritied.
 If you feel the vulnerability to be highly critical please message TechLiam.

 Once an issue is reported a fix will be issued with in 3 days (when one can be supplied).
 Then the Nuget package will be updated in the Nuget store.
-Then an advisory will be created here explaining the issue.